feldim2425/OC-Minecarts/src/main/resources/assets/ocminecart/doc/ocminecart/en_US/block/netrailbase.md

 - Network:             Act like a switch.
 - Power:               Charge cart.
 - Network + Power:  Do both.
+- None:                Do nothing.

-The connectiontype only effects the connection to the Networkrail.
+The connectiontype only effects the connection to the networkrail.

 You can only put normal rendered, opaque blocks in the camoslot.